wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-solutions-for-external-access/includes/3-analyze-properties-of-azure-ad-b2b-user.md

 #### **Scenario:**

-The Contoso Bug Bashers group is Contoso's internal security user group.
-This group's dedicated to cross-platform testing and quality assurance.
+Contoso's internal security user group is dedicated to cross-platform testing and quality assurance.
 Contoso has started a large project where the testing must be performed in collaboration with a partner organization.

 During this project, Contoso's users and its partner must access the same assets online.
 As Contoso's Enterprise Administrator, you must ensure this partner's access is properly configured.